Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 480 should perform a lot faster than the GeForce GTX 960 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 480 will be 58% quicker than the GeForce GTX 960 overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 960 should be much (about 72%) faster with regards to anisotropic filtering than the GeForce GTX 480. (explain)
+Texel RateThe GeForce GTX 960 will be a lot (approximately 72%) more effective at texture filtering than the GeForce GTX 480. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison